-Or maybe you’ve been doing the therapy thing for a few (or more) years now.
+Maybe you’ve been doing the therapy thing for a few (or more) years now.
 You received the new plan of care and you glanced at the goals but you’re not really sure what “language milieu teaching” or “Aided Language Stimulation” is.
 Let’s chat about those things.
 If you’d ever like to review the goals we are working on or the strategies we have been practicing (and talk about which ones were successful and which ones tanked), let’s set up a time to meet.
-We can discuss on the phone or by email, or you are welcome to sit in on your child’s session and we can talk about it then.
+We can discuss it on the phone or by email, or you are welcome to sit in on your child’s session and we can talk about it then.

 Why do I send those things home anyway?

 We both know that life is busy and it seems there are never enough hours in the day—even during the slow days.
-But your child goes about his day talking, sitting up, walking around, untying and then tying his shoes.
+But your child goes about his day talking, sitting up, walking around, untying, and then tying his shoes.
 While it is my job to help your child learn to do those things more independently, my time working with you and your child is a small blip on your weekly calendar – only an hour or so once or twice a week.
 Your child needs more practice at that skill they are struggling with than I can give them in our weekly session…so I send things home to practice.